 |Celia Ann Jackson (Bearden)|

-ETUA club officers and members can assist area students interested in the University of Alabama.
-We can give referrals to the correct University staff members and answer questions about attending UA.
+ETUA Chapter officers and members can assist area students interested in the University of Alabama.
+We can give referrals to the correct University staff members and answer questions about attending the University of Alabama.
 In addition, we can help provide customized campus visits for highly qualified students.
 Please reach out to any ETUA officer for information.

-Important steps were taken in the late 1970’s that put the chapter on its present course and established it as one of the National Alumni Association’s premier out-of-state chapters.
+Changes were made in the late 1970’s that put the chapter on its present course and established it as one of the National Alumni Association’s premier out-of-state chapters.

 First, Col. Joe Shepherd, then a faculty member at the University of Tennessee, secured a permanent meeting place at the Faculty Club, and the club started meeting on the third Friday of every month (in honor of a little rivalry called the 3rd Saturday in October).